Skip to Main Content

 Academic Rule 3 requires regular attendance by students and imposes sanctions – including exclusion from class or lowering of the grade – for non-attendance and lack of preparation and participation.
 To implement this policy, the Rule provides that a student who misses more than twice the number of weekly classes in a course will be referred to the Assistant Dean of Student and Academic Success, who will determine the extent to which the student’s absences are for excusable reasons and decide whether the sanction of exclusion is appropriate.
 A faculty member may, by individual policy published to the class, reduce the number of absences that will constitute a violation of the regular attendance requirement if the faculty member judges that the needs of the course require it.
 A student who is present for less than one-half of a class will be deemed to be absent from that class.
 A student whose non-attendance has been referred to the Assistant Dean of Students and Academic Success should notify the Assistant Dean of any basis for excusable absences.
 Faculty will record attendance, by various means, in each class.

-Excusable reasons for an absence include but are not limited to illness, quarantine, Covid-related conflicts (child-care issues/elder or family care), injury, religious observances, client meetings or court appearances (for students participating in clinics), job interviews, and taking the MPRE.
+Excusable reasons for an absence include but are not limited to illness, injury, religious observances, client meetings or court appearances (for students participating in clinics), job interviews, and taking the MPRE.

 Students may not enroll in courses where class schedules conflict and preclude the possibility of full attendance in all classes.
 Students engaged in clinics and externships must ensure that their regular clinic or externship schedule does not conflict with regularly scheduled classes.